Sachin2132/Hugging-Face-x-LangChain-Text-Generation/README.md

 now you need to run the code

-there is two mwthod i provide
+there is two method i provide
 1. By using simple APIs
 2. By using Pipeline